Denver Voters Can End the City’s 31-Year Pit Bull Ban

 In a unanimous decision last night, the Denver City Council agreed to put a proposition to end the Pit Bull ban on the Nov.
 3 ballot, 9News reports.

-While voters could end the ban, there still would be special requirements for the owners of Pit Bulls and mixes.
+While voters will hopefully end the ban by voting yes on Measure 2J, there still will be special requirements for the owners of Pit Bulls and mixes.
 The owners would have had to register their dogs with Denver Animal Protection, obtain a breed-restricted license, and have no more than two Pit Bulls.
 Yes, these requirements that single out certain dog breeds are still BSL (and B.S.), but removing the ban is an extremely important first step.

-If you’re a registered voter in Denver, I urge you to vote to end the Pit Bull ban.
+If you’re a registered voter in Denver, I urge you to vote yes on Measure 2J to end the Pit Bull ban.
 You’ll not only be saving a lot of money but also the lives of countless innocent dogs.

 Photo: Those were my first two Pitties, Sophie and Larry, enjoying a mind meld.